Cancer and Pain Management

 Steady pain.
-A pain that does not change in its intensity.
+A pain that doesn't change in its intensity.

 Sharp pain.
 Pain that causes intense mental or physical distress, that may feel "knife-like."

 Acute pain.
-Severe pain that lasts a relatively short period of time.
+Severe pain that lasts for a fairly short time.

 Chronic or persistent pain.
 Mild to severe pain that is present to some degree for long periods of time.

 Breakthrough pain.
-When you are taking medicine for chronic pain, moderate to severe pain that happens even though you're taking your medicines on time (pain that "breaks through" the medicine).
+This is moderate to severe pain that happens when you are taking medicine for chronic pain.
+It happens even though you're taking your medicines on time (pain that "breaks through" the medicine).

 What causes pain with cancer?